 The Big Bus Tour has been one of the favorite ways to see Las Vegas.
 Sit in the open air top level to take in all the sights, while getting a live tour guide telling stories of famous Las Vegas landmarks as you pass by.

 The double-decker city bus, called The Deuce, is a great way to get around Vegas while being able to see everything, especially if you’re on the top level.
 You can easily get to Fremont Street and up and down the Strip, and is the least expensive mode of transportation, other than walking.

 Learn about the history of Fremont Street, the revitalized Downtown and Container Park, on your 2-hour walking tour.
 See the weirdest wedding chapel in town, take selfies in the front of iconic Binions Casino, Golden Gate, and the Las Vegas Club.

-Stratosphere Observation Deck
+The Strat Observation Deck

 Mouthwatering Food Tours

 You can’t go wrong with a food tour in Las Vegas, even if you’re a regular.
 You’ll discover the best foods at popular, and not-so-popular restaurants along the Strip and downtown.

 Just a tip…Schedule your food tour at the beginning of your stay in Vegas, so you can go back to your favorite restaurants throughout your trip.

 There’s plenty of family friendly daytime shows in Las Vegas.
 Here are a couple you’re sure to enjoy.

 Mac King’s comedy magic is a great time for the whole family.
 But just because its fun for the kids doesn’t mean the magic isn’t impressive.
 Mac King is as good a magician as any other on the Strip.